yohanesrioirsan/anigenerator/README.md

 # Anime List & Quotes

-A simple website that can generate quotes from anime.
 Build with reactJs with <a href="https://animechan.xyz/">Animechan</a> & <a href="https://jikan.moe/">Jikan</a> REST API

 # How to run